-Part II goes to the heart of many of the most significant and far-reaching Dodd-Frank initiatives, including the "Volcker Rule" and the potential wholesale restructuring of U.S. derivatives markets.
+Part II goes to the heart of many of the most significant and far-reaching Dodd-Frank initiatives, including the Volcker Rule and U.S. derivatives markets.

-Part II also discusses permissible trading and investment activities, ranging from U.S. federal, state, municipal and other "eligible" instruments (including auction-rate and other government securities markets), to "investment securities", specialized equity securities and "identified banking products".
+Part II also discusses permissible trading and investment activities, ranging from U.S. federal, state, municipal and other "eligible" instruments, to "investment securities", specialized equity securities and "identified banking products".
 It analyzes powers at the financial holding company, bank holding company and bank levels, and addresses the Gramm-Leach-Bliley Act "push-out" provisions relating to bank dealer activities.
-It includes an enhanced discussion of bank/bank holding company capital-related developments, as well as of the expanding and revised regulatory framework applicable to state and municipal securities markets.
+It includes an enhanced discussion of bank/bank holding company capital-related developments, as well as of the expanding regulatory framework applicable to state and municipal securities markets.

-As noted, Part II analyzes the "Volcker Rule" insofar as bank/bank holding company/financial holding company "proprietary trading" and "private equity and hedge fund" sponsorship and investment are concerned (although as this Seventeenth Edition goes to press, final rules for the implementation of all "Volcker Rule" proscriptions have not yet been adopted).
+Part II includes an updated and expanded discussion of the final form of the Volcker Rule relating to bank/bank holding company/financial holding company "proprietary trading" and "private equity and hedge fund" sponsorship and investment.

-In addition, Part II discusses recent market and regulatory developments with respect to legal, compliance and "operational risk"-related aspects of bank capital markets activities (particularly in the context of the financial crisis of 2007-2009), administrative, enforcement and litigation-related aspects of the management and operation of hedge funds and investment vehicles (including changes effected by Dodd-Frank), and bank participation in "complex structured finance transactions".
+In addition, Part II discusses recent market and regulatory developments with respect to legal, compliance and "operational risk"-related aspects of bank capital markets activities, administrative, enforcement and litigation-related aspects of the management and operation of hedge funds and investment vehicles, and bank participation in "complex structured finance transactions".
+Part II also includes an expanded discussion of enforcement-related issues and developments.

-Moreover, given the critical importance of derivatives activities to banking organizations, Part II sets out an updated description of statutory, regulatory and market developments and initiatives respecting the legal structure for (and risks inherent in) the issuance, trading and clearance of derivative products (including, in particular, in respect of energy, equity, emissions, credit, commodity, "event" and other derivatives), as well as foreign exchange, precious metals and bullion.
-New Dodd-Frank Act requirements applicable to "swap dealers" and "major swap participants" are given special attention.
+Moreover, given the critical importance of derivatives activities to banking organizations, Part II updates the statutory, regulatory and market developments and initiatives respecting the legal structure for the issuance, trading and clearance of derivative products (including, in particular, energy, equity, emissions, credit, commodity, "event" and other derivatives).
+Dodd-Frank Act requirements applicable to "swap dealers" and "major swap participants" are given special attention.